-Three Change Orders have been executed to address delays associated with the archeological investigation.
-Change Orders No. 12 and 13 extended the project schedule by six months and increased the construction contract amount by approximately \$1.6 million for time related overhead expenses and earthwork demobilization and remobilization costs.
+In January 2018, the NET RMA Board approved an additional Change Order with the Contractor to settle claims associated with construction delays caused by the archeological survey.
 Change Order No. 14 increased the not-to-exceed amount of the construction contract by \$2.7 million, with \$1.4 million representing a lump sum settlement payment to be paid to the Contractor if the February 6, 2019 Substantial Completion date is met.
-Should Substantial Completion occur after February 6, 2019, this \$1.4 million lump sum will decrease by \$15,000 per calendar day.
+Should Substantial Completion occur after February 6, 2019, this \$1.4 million lump sum amount will be decreased by \$15,000 per calendar day.
 The remaining \$1.3 million represents a not-to-exceed amount intended to cover costs associated with the increased erosion control activities required to maintain the project during the extended construction schedule.
 The erosion control costs in Change Order No. 14 do not account for costs associated with removal of sediment from outside the project ROW or additional seeding needed to establish ground cover.